Tsai-chia-hsiang/YOLO_LabelImg/readme.md

     - --video_root :
         - The root of all the videos you want to detect.
         - it refers to a day in our case.
-            - it contains all the footage of the cameras collected from that day.
+            - It contains all the footage collected by the cameras from that day.
-            - Each camera footage is in a folder that named after the camera ID.
+            - Each camera footage is in a folder named after the camera ID.
     - --batch_size:
-        - the number of images for detecting onces, default is 180
+        - the number of images for detecting once, default is 180
     - --fps:
         - wanted fps
 - About device:

-    - Due to the implementation of Ultralytics, please use ```CUDA_VISIBLE_DEVICES=want_device_id``` to control if don't want use default device (cuda 0)
+    - Due to the implementation of Ultralytics, please use ```CUDA_VISIBLE_DEVICES=want_device_id``` to control if you don't want to use the default device (cuda 0)

 E.g.
 ```
 CUDA_VISIBLE_DEVICES=3 python detect.py --video_root /root/to/a/day/ --batch_size 180 --fps 10
 ```

-It will generate a folder named according to video name for each video under ```/root/to/a/day/```
+It will generate a folder named according to the video name for each video under ```/root/to/a/day/```

 E.g.
 video_root : ./dataset/0925/ :